 In this situation you must choose one of three options:

-- Remove the officer from their role through the "Update Details" online form accessed from your Charity Dashboard.
+- Remove the officer from their role through the "Update Details" online form accessed from your charity's online account

 - Ask us to remove the charity from the Register.